evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

   }
 ```

 The first parameter in `dataContract.create('tasks', ...)` is used to handle, which contract factory shall be loaded.
 At this path the evan.network `TaskDataContractFactory` is deployed.
-This factory is derived from the data contract factory and can handle two data lists (todos, todologs).
-View point four for more details on the data contract list handling.
+This factory is derived from the DataContract factory and can handle two data lists (todos, todologs).
+View point four for more details on the DataContract list handling.

 After the contract was created, we want to write the reference into our favorites.
 The favorites ƉApp cannot only handle ƉApps from ENS addresses, it is also possible to load contracts with an underlying DBCP definition.
 To do this, require the Angular-core bookmark service and run the following functions.